testingisdocumenting/blog/blog-content/articles/protect-your-future-self-by-encapsulating-test-input-preparation.md

 purposes can lead to a maintenance burden.

 First iteration of `Transaction` class uses `setters` to set the data.
-Future iteration may switch to using fluent API instead of `setters`.
+A future iteration may switch to using fluent API instead of `setters`.

 :include-java: com/example/portfolio/ProfitCalculatorWithoutEncapsulationFluentTest.java {title: "fluent API", entry: "createTransaction", bodyOnly: true, removeReturn: true}